Tax Return Services - Crypto Tax Consulting

 EXPATRIATE TAX

-• A taxpayer’s residency status is determined using the residency tests outlined in our Income Tax Act, being the ordinarily residence test and the physical presence test.
+• A taxpayer’s residency status is determined using the residency tests outlined in our Income Tax Act, being the ordinarily resident test and the physical presence test.

 • A taxpayer’s circumstances and history will have to be assessed, preferably by a tax professional against the criteria, to determine the residency status of the taxpayer and how they will submit their returns to SARS.